Ta1kunjms/Hackestate/README.md

 - **UI:**
   - Header, sidebar with filters (placeholders), main area with property cards, floating AI agent widget in the bottom-right
-  - Agent widget includes chat area, voice input button (disabled if unsupported), mute/reset/settings controls, and a 2D avatar
+  - Agent widget features a Messenger-like design: floating blue avatar with white border/shadow, visually overflows the chat header, and a compact, auto-growing chat input
+  - All controls use FontAwesome icons for a modern, accessible look
+  - No overflow issues: chat history and input are always visible and scrollable

 - **Chat & Filtering:**
   - Type commands like “Show me properties in Austin” or “Show me properties under $400,000” in the chat